giareyes/chaotic-blobs/README.md

 # chaotic-blobs

-This project is an implementation of Barbic's 2005 paper Real-Time Subspace Integration for St.Venant-Kirchho Deformable Models, with the addition of motion.
+This project is an implementation of Barbic's 2005 paper Real-Time Subspace Integration for St.Venant-Kirchhoff Deformable Models, with the addition of motion.

 To see the results of just Barbic's paper: